-For women with PCOS, if they’re still not making enough progesterone, we can it measure in mid luteal phase at about day twenty of your menstrual cycle.
+We can measure how much progesterone you make in mid luteal phase at about day twenty of your menstrual cycle.
 A progesterone level over 6 means you did ovulate, but it needs to be over 9 to maintain the pregnancy.
 The higher, the better.
-So if you are not making enough progesterone to maintain a pregnancy, using progesterone right after ovulation will make a huge difference in you maintaining that pregnancy.
+So if you are not making enough progesterone to maintain a pregnancy, using progesterone right after ovulation will make a huge difference in preventing early miscarriage.

 As you can see, it is possible to get pregnant with PCOS.
 And I’m so grateful to be able to offer my PCOS patients Genesis Gold® to help get them healthy enough to get pregnant, by supporting their hypothalamus, balancing their hormones, and reducing inflammation.